oracle-samples/maa/apps-unlimited/PeopleSoft/dr_scripts/Wrapper/README.md

 The following prerequisites must be met for the wrapper scripts as designed to run in Oracle Cloud Infrastructure.

-*  The OCI command line interface (CLI) must be installed on each middle tier where the wrapper scritps will run.
+*  The OCI command line interface (CLI) must be installed on each middle tier where the wrapper scripts will run.
 *  The wrapper scripts must be able to access and run the basic task scripts.
 *  The wrapper scripts must be able to access and run the rsync_psft.sh script.